cmuarborist/cmuarborist-core/README.md

 [https://cmuarborist.github.io/](https://cmuarborist.github.io/)

-This repository contains the code for the Arborist method.
+This repository contains the code for the Arborist taxonomy expansion method and the CRIM baseline.

 ## Quickstart: CRIM on the Wordnet Taxonomy